Mallorca: Palma and the Serra de Tramuntana

 Large Party Saving (LPS): Groups of more than 2 people (on an identical itinerary, on the same booking and booked at the same time) – discount of at least £60 per person

 Extra nights in any hotel: Check with On Foot Holidays (seasonal pricing applies)

 Upgrade hotels available in Palma and Soller: Check with On Foot Holidays (seasonal pricing applies)

 Guiding services by Jesca Scott: Price on application

 Sending Walkers Packs to addresses outside the UK and Ireland: £10-£40 (per pack, location dependent)

 Route designed by:

-Jesca has lived in the foothills of Mallorca's beautiful Tramuntana mountains for eight years with her husband and young family.
+Jesca has lived in the foothills of Mallorca's beautiful Tramuntana mountains for 14 years with her husband and young family.
 She has been a keen hiker all her life, combined with a background in the preservation of historic buildings.